sighupio/installer-on-premises/.github/pull_request_template.md

 Example:

-- [ ] Tested the change with KFD version X.Y.Z
+- [ ] Tested the change with SD version X.Y.Z
 - [ ] Tested an upgrade from the previous version X -->